 Electronic filing.
 If the domestic or foreign life insurance company files the Form 1120-L electronically, do not attach the annual statement or pro forma annual statement to the electronically filed return.
 However, you must provide a copy of the annual statement or pro forma annual statement to the Internal Revenue Service if requested and retain it with your other tax records for the period required by the regulations.

 Reconciliation.
-A schedule must be attached that reconciles the NAIC Annual Statement to Form 1120-L.
+Corporations that do not file a Schedule M-3 (Form 1120-L) with the Form 1120-L must attach a schedule that reconciles the NAIC Annual Statement to the Form 1120-L.

 Assembling the Return